RiverPark Advisors LLC Sells 821 Shares of Zoetis Inc. (NYSE:ZTS)

-RiverPark Advisors LLC decreased its stake in Zoetis Inc. (NYSE:ZTS – Free Report) by 11.6% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,266 shares of the company’s stock after selling 821 shares during the period.
-RiverPark Advisors LLC’s holdings in Zoetis were worth $1,237,000 at the end of the most recent quarter.
+RiverPark Advisors LLC reduced its stake in Zoetis Inc. (NYSE:ZTS – Free Report) by 11.6% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 6,266 shares of the company’s stock after selling 821 shares during the quarter.
+RiverPark Advisors LLC’s holdings in Zoetis were worth $1,237,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also modified their holdings of ZTS.
-Fairfield Bush & CO. acquired a new stake in Zoetis in the first quarter valued at $134,000.
-Sequoia Financial Advisors LLC lifted its stake in Zoetis by 5.3% in the 1st quarter.
-Sequoia Financial Advisors LLC now owns 4,166 shares of the company’s stock valued at $786,000 after purchasing an additional 211 shares during the last quarter.
-Candriam Luxembourg S.C.A. grew its holdings in Zoetis by 3.9% during the first quarter.
-Candriam Luxembourg S.C.A. now owns 51,581 shares of the company’s stock worth $9,727,000 after purchasing an additional 1,914 shares during the period.
-Covestor Ltd increased its position in Zoetis by 102.8% during the first quarter.
-Covestor Ltd now owns 724 shares of the company’s stock worth $137,000 after buying an additional 367 shares during the last quarter.
-Finally, Merit Financial Group LLC raised its stake in Zoetis by 92.8% in the first quarter.
-Merit Financial Group LLC now owns 2,342 shares of the company’s stock valued at $442,000 after buying an additional 1,127 shares during the period.
-Institutional investors and hedge funds own 89.47% of the company’s stock.
+Several other hedge funds have also recently bought and sold shares of ZTS.
+State Street Corp boosted its position in shares of Zoetis by 1.1% in the second quarter.
+State Street Corp now owns 19,630,557 shares of the company’s stock valued at $3,380,578,000 after acquiring an additional 213,907 shares during the period.
+Capital International Investors boosted its holdings in Zoetis by 1.1% in the 2nd quarter.
+Capital International Investors now owns 15,262,031 shares of the company’s stock valued at $2,628,251,000 after purchasing an additional 167,641 shares during the period.
+Wellington Management Group LLP grew its position in shares of Zoetis by 2.5% during the 3rd quarter.
+Wellington Management Group LLP now owns 12,344,692 shares of the company’s stock worth $2,147,730,000 after purchasing an additional 297,044 shares in the last quarter.
+Morgan Stanley increased its holdings in shares of Zoetis by 34.6% during the fourth quarter.
+Morgan Stanley now owns 10,872,704 shares of the company’s stock worth $1,593,395,000 after purchasing an additional 2,796,694 shares during the period.
+Finally, Geode Capital Management LLC raised its position in shares of Zoetis by 3.0% in the second quarter.
+Geode Capital Management LLC now owns 10,031,189 shares of the company’s stock valued at $1,723,104,000 after buying an additional 291,819 shares in the last quarter.
+89.47% of the stock is currently owned by institutional investors and hedge funds.

 Zoetis Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 4th.
-Shareholders of record on Friday, April 19th will be given a $0.432 dividend.
-This represents a $1.73 annualized dividend and a yield of 1.03%.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 4th.
+Investors of record on Friday, April 19th will be paid a $0.432 dividend.
+This represents a $1.73 dividend on an annualized basis and a dividend yield of 1.03%.
 The ex-dividend date of this dividend is Thursday, April 18th.
-Zoetis’s dividend payout ratio (DPR) is currently 34.12%.
+Zoetis’s dividend payout ratio is currently 34.12%.

 Analyst Upgrades and Downgrades

-A number of analysts have recently issued reports on ZTS shares.
-BNP Paribas began coverage on shares of Zoetis in a research note on Thursday, December 7th.
-They set an “outperform” rating and a $237.00 target price for the company.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a $230.00 target price on shares of Zoetis in a research report on Tuesday, December 19th.
-StockNews.com cut Zoetis from a “strong-buy” rating to a “buy” rating in a report on Tuesday, February 20th.
-Barclays upped their price objective on Zoetis from $255.00 to $260.00 and gave the company an “overweight” rating in a report on Wednesday, February 14th.
-Finally, The Goldman Sachs Group lifted their target price on Zoetis from $190.00 to $226.00 and gave the stock a “buy” rating in a report on Wednesday, January 17th.
-Nine equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $224.33.
+ZTS has been the topic of a number of analyst reports.
+Piper Sandler increased their price target on Zoetis from $215.00 to $220.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 20th.
+BNP Paribas started coverage on Zoetis in a report on Thursday, December 7th.
+They set an “outperform” rating and a $237.00 target price on the stock.
+The Goldman Sachs Group boosted their price target on Zoetis from $190.00 to $226.00 and gave the company a “buy” rating in a research note on Wednesday, January 17th.
+Jefferies Financial Group reiterated a “buy” rating and set a $230.00 price objective on shares of Zoetis in a research note on Tuesday, December 19th.
+Finally, StockNews.com cut shares of Zoetis from a “strong-buy” rating to a “buy” rating in a research report on Tuesday, February 20th.
+Nine analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $224.33.

 Zoetis Inc engages in the discovery, development, manufacture, and commercialization of animal health medicines, vaccines, and diagnostic products and services in the United States and internationally.
 The company commercializes products primarily across species, including livestock, such as cattle, swine, poultry, fish, and sheep and others; and companion animals comprising dogs, cats, and horses.